Desiders/froodi/froodi/README.md

 ## Features

-- **Scoping**: Any object can have a lifespan for the entire app, a single request, or even more fractionally.
+- **Scoping**: Any object can have a lifespan for the entire app, a single request, or even more fractionally
 - **Finalization**: Some dependencies, like database connections, need not only to be created but also carefully released.
-Many frameworks lack this essential feature
+Many frameworks lack this essential feature.
 - **Ergonomic**: Simple API
 - **Speed**: Dependency resolving as fast as the speed of light thanks to the Rust
 - **Integration**: The popular frameworks for building applications is supported out of the box (axum, dptree)
 - **Safe**: 100% safe Rust (no unsafe used)
+- **Thread safe**: Thread safety enabled by default (`thread_safe` feature) and can be disabled to use `Rc` instead of `Arc` and off `Send`/`Sync` requirements

 # Quickstart
 ```rust